 Notices are on display throughout the cemeteries, and all the local clergy have been informed so that they may pass on the information to parishioners.
 Local Councillors have been informed.
 Notices and lists of Memorials affected will be available to view soon.

 The Council will endeavour to contact the last known grave owner if the information held is less than 30 years old.
 We will not write to anyone where the information is older than this, because we have no way of knowing if the owner has since died themselves and would not wish to distress relatives in this respect.
 Most people do not think to advise the cemetery office when they change address, or when they inherit the rights to a grave from a relative's estate.
 We can only contact you if we know who and where you are.
-You may provide us with your details by either contacting our cemetery office on 0115 915 2340 or via email at email@example.com
+You may provide us with your details by either contacting our cemetery office on 0115 8761979 or email firstname.lastname@example.org.

 The responsibility for and the costs attached to the repair or re-fixing of a memorial rest with the grave owner or his or her descendants.
 The work must be carried out by a memorial mason currently registered with the National Association of Memorial Masons or the British Register of Accredited Memorial Masons.
 Any upright headstone to be re-fixed must now have a ground anchor system fitted to ensure its future safety.